SystemsApproach/7E/introduction/architecture.rst

 over 22 billion devices.
 Clearly, any network that connects that many devices must itself also be highly distributed, and the Internet is just such a distributed system.
-It is built from special devices known as switches.
+It is built from special devices known as *switches*.
 Each switch has a modest set of communication ports connected to some link technology, and its job is to receive data on one port and send it out on another port.
 This means a distributed collection of switches can be interconnected to form a network, as